Sanlong/HowToDeploy/packstack/answer-packstack-dalmatian.md

 # 'admin'.
 CONFIG_KEYSTONE_ADMIN_USERNAME=admin

-# Password to use for the Identity service 'admin' user.
+# Keystone管理员密码 | Password to use for the Identity service 'admin' user.
 CONFIG_KEYSTONE_ADMIN_PW=6a94b80475404777

-# Password to use for the Identity service 'demo' user.
+# Keystone演示用户密码 | Password to use for the Identity service 'demo' user.
 CONFIG_KEYSTONE_DEMO_PW=c58603edff05472c

 # Identity service API version string. ['v3']